 #8 Big Data Modeling

-When it comes to analyzing big data, it’s quite challenging to implement it using the traditional methods due to large volumes of data.
+When it comes to analyzing big data, it’s quite challenging to implement it using traditional methods due to large volumes of data.
 In order to manage this process smoothly, you can leverage big data modeling.

 This technique is tailored to handle the unique characteristics of big data, such as volume, velocity, variety, and variability.
 By using visual models, like diagrams, charts, and graphs, you can easily generate insights from massive and complicated datasets.

 Big data modeling is often empowered by machine learning and artificial intelligence technologies that help businesses comprehend and evaluate vast amounts of data.
-AI and ML can be used for many purposes such as automated data collection, making predictions, deriving insights, and so on.
+AI and ML can be used for many purposes, such as automated data collection, making predictions, deriving insights, and so on.

 #9 Agile Data Modeling